dburkhardt/viash_web/content/docs/creating_components/r.md

 -   An installation of [Docker](https://www.docker.com/).
 -   An [installation of the R software environment](https://cran.r-project.org/mirrors.html)
--   The following CRAN packages: tidyverse, httr, testthat and rvest.
+-   The following CRAN packages: tidyverse and testthat.

 We recommend you take a look at the [hello world example](/docs/prologue/hello_world_r) first to understand how